aws-samples/aws-nitro-enclaves-workshop/workshop/content/getting-started/prerequisites.en.md

 ### Clone the workshop repository

-1. Use `git clone` download a copy of this workshop's repository.
+1. Use `git clone` to download a copy of this workshop's repository.
 This repo includes the content used in subsequent modules.
     ```sh
     $ git clone https://github.com/aws-samples/aws-nitro-enclaves-workshop.git
     ```